fledge-iot/fledge/docs/OMF.rst

    - **Number Format:** Used to match Fledge data types to the data type configured in PI.
 The default is float64 but may be set to any OMF datatype that supports floating point values.
    - **Compression:** Compress the readings data before sending them to the PI Web API OMF endpoint.
      This setting is not related to data compression in the PI Data Archive.
+   - **Complex Types:** Used to force the plugin to send OMF data types as complex tyes rather than the newer linked types.
+Linked types are the default way to send data and allows assets to have different sets of data points in different readings.

 Edge Data Store OMF Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~